-- 1. The Electoral Commission (EC) successfully delivered free, fair and peaceful elections, particularly in the management of the polling process on Election Day. - 2.
-There was improvement in the media's ability to access information on election issues from the EC, political parties, civil society organizations (CSOs) and other stakeholders in a timely manner; media creation of platforms for issue-based campaigning and policy discourse was improved; and collaboration amongst key election stakeholders and the media was also much improved. - 3.
-There was improvement in the level of physical accessibility enjoyed by persons with disability (PWDs) in the electoral processes; voter education materials were made in Braille and sign language interpreters were used at main campaign rallies of the two big political parties.
+- That, the Electoral Commission (EC)successfully delivered free, fair and peaceful elections, particularly in the management of the polling process on Election Day - That, there was improvement in the media's ability to access information on election issues from the EC, political parties, civil society organizations (CSOs) and other stakeholders in a timely manner; media creation of platforms for issue-based campaigning and policy discourse was improved; and collaboration amongst key election stakeholders and the media was also much improved - 3.
+That, there was improvement in the level of physical accessibility enjoyed by persons with disability (PWDs) in the electoral processes; voter education materials were made in Braille and sign language interpreters were used at main campaign rallies of the two big political parties

-- 4. The early activation of the National Election Security Task Force (NESTF) infrastructure and the strategic deployment of police to hotspots helped to mitigate the incidence of violence on Election Day. - 5.
-The proactive intervention of the Judiciary in the management of election related cases played a commendable role in ensuring the success of the 2016 elections. - 6.
-Close collaboration amongst domestic election observation groups contributed to improved citizen observation of the electoral process.
+- 4. That, the early activation of the National Election Security Task Force (NESTF) infrastructure and the strategic deployment of police to hotspots helped to mitigate the incidence of violence on Election Day - 5.
+That, the proactive intervention of the Judiciary in the management of election related cases played a commendable role in ensuring the success of the 2016 elections - That, close collaboration amongst domestic election observation groups contributed to improved citizen observation of the electoral process